aerian-studios/jobs/Senior-Backend-Dec/readme.md

 # Senior Backend Web Developer

-## Context

-For more than 18 years Aerian has made some of the biggest and best web products in the world, with the products we work on and improve accounting for over 2% of global Internet traffic.
-We build websites, apps, installations, experiences and campaigns that deliver with scientifically proven results.

-This incredible achievement has grown from a focus on developing our staff to ensure we remain at the forefront of new and innovative technology developments.
-This commitment to the future development of our products has led to our products continuing to be held up as shining examples of digital at its best.

-Our team comprises experts in the fields of strategy, innovation, design and web development – truly giving us an end-to-end service for results driven products that has seen us described as a "truly first class outfit" by the cream of the industry.

-Our commitment to excellence has led to long-term relationships with strategic clients across commercial and public sectors, including BBC, Tesco, Vodafone, The Times, Danone, Sky and Nectar.
-Our staff are critical to our success, and we strive to continually develop them to be at the forefront of new and next generation technology.

 ## Purpose Of Role

 We are seeking a talented and influential Senior Backend Web Developer to join our team and create amazing products and services for a range of clients, working to deliver quality web products that are robust, reliable and scalable to meet high volumes of audience interaction.